 - Zig-Zagged: Alice and Bob have seven children from the oldest: Charlie, Daniel, Ethan, Flower, Gerald, Hillary and Igor.
 Charlie, Flower, and Igor get attention, while the other four are neglected.

 - All three children are treated equally; that is, they are all either supported or neglected.

-- None of the characters have more than one sibling.
+- No characters have more than one sibling.